 It comes with a solid plastic cover and a heavy duty zipper bag for added protection while out in the field.

 Remember that if you want a BILIGUAL WELSH/ENGLISH version – it is available here

 This is the start of your career!

-It has been designed to document the main skills you will require to gain employment as a professional archaeologist.
 Although the Passport lays out many of the key skills, it is not intended to be exhaustive.

 There are many other skills that can be gained and these may be recorded in the Tertiary Skills section and/or the Continual Professional Development (CPD) log.This and the Personal Development Plan (PDP) will aid membership of a suitable professional organisation like the CIfA (Institute for Archaeologists).

 During training or whilst undertaking a practical course it is your responsibility to ask the appropriate person to sign off and date the relevant skills in your passport.

 That could be a supervisor, trainer, site director or course tutor.